tgianko/deemon/README.md

     ./vilanoo/mosgi/run.sh

 all flags are listed and explained using the `-h` flag.
 If not mentioned otherwise a command is mandatory.
-All flags a mandatory.
+All flags are mandatory.

+For example:

+    ./vilanoo/mosgi/run.sh ADD AN EXAMPLE HERE!!!!

 The second step is to start `vilanoo`: